cmintey/wishlist/README.md

 ### SMTP

 SMTP does not need to be configured for the app to function.
 SMTP enables inviting users via email and the forgot password flow.
 Without SMTP, you can still manually generate invite links and forgot password links.

+## Contributing

+Code contributions are always welcome!
+If you have something in mind that you would like to work on, please open an issue or comment on an existing issue indicating your interest to make sure someone else isn't already working on it and to discuss any implementation details.
+Open a PR when you feel that it is ready.
+You can also open a draft PR as soon as you start work to help track progress.

+### Translations

+Translations are provided by the community and new translations are greatly appreciated.
+Translations are managed through [Weblate](https://hosted.weblate.org/projects/wishlist/wishlist-web/).
+With Weblate, you can contribute an entire language, or make suggestions to existing translations.
+If the language you wish to translate has not been added yet, you can request it [here](https://hosted.weblate.org/new-lang/wishlist/wishlist-web/).